 He Who Fights Monsters: The near-destruction of humanity during the Kilrathi War led him to conclude that Humanity must evolve into a warrior race via the horrific culling of the weak and near-constant warfare.

 Jerk Ass: So much that he makes you miss the days of being with Colonel Halcyon back in Tiger's Claw.

-Knights Templar: Above all, he ultimately wants to save the human race.
+Knight Templar: Above all, he ultimately wants to save the human race.
 What hewilltodoso make him almost as great a threat to humanity as the Kilrathi were.
 Almost.

 Military Maverick: He is described as tactically brilliant but untrustworthy, too intent on fighting his own war to make a truly effective tool of Confed.